bjornharrtell/extjs/docs/guides/grid/README.md

 ## Paging

-Sometimes your data set is too large to display all on one page.  {@link Ext.grid.Panel Grid Panel} supports two different methods of paging - {@link Ext.toolbar.Paging Paging Toolbar} which loads pages using previous/next buttons, and {@link Ext.grid.PagingScroller Paging Scroller} which loads new pages inline as you scroll.
+Sometimes your data set is too large to display all on one page.  {@link Ext.grid.Panel Grid Panel} supports displaying individual pages from the dataset using a {@link Ext.toolbar.Paging Paging Toolbar} which loads pages using previous/next buttons.

 ### Store Setup